CSS-Electronics/canedge-google-cloud-terraform/README.md

   - `modules/` - Terraform modules specific to the MF4-to-Parquet pipeline
     - `output_bucket/` - Module for creating the output bucket
     - `iam/` - Module for setting up IAM permissions
-    - `cloud_function/` - Module for deploying the Cloud Function
+    - `cloud_function/` - Module for deploying the main Cloud Function
+    - `cloud_function_backlog/` - Module for deploying the Backlog Cloud Function
     - `monitoring/` - Module for setting up monitoring configurations
 - `bigquery/` - Terraform configuration for BigQuery deployment
   - `modules/` - Terraform modules specific to the BigQuery deployment